 We are a Queensland Government owned business.

 We have two shareholding Ministers: The Hon.
-Curtis Pitt MP, Treasurer and and Minister for Aboriginal and Torres Strait Islander Partnerships and Minister for Sport; and The Hon.
+Curtis Pitt MP, Treasurer and Minister for Trade and Investment; and The Hon.
 Mark Bailey MP, Minister for Main Roads, Road Safety and Ports, and Minister for Energy, Biofuels and Water Supply.

 Our directors have considerable Board level experience.
 Together, they have a unique and diverse set of skills and knowledge which they use to guide the business.